recp/cglm/docs/source/affine-pre.rst

 3D Affine Transforms (pre)
 ================================================================================

-Pre transfrom functions which are regular transfrom functions.
+Pre transform functions which are regular transform functions.

 Table of contents (click to go):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~